evaera/Rocs/docs/index.html.md

 ## `new`
 `Rocs.new(name: string = "global"): rocs`

-Creats a new Rocs instance.
+Creates a new Rocs instance.
 Use `name` if you are using Rocs within a library; for games the default of `"global"` is fine.

+## `getEntity`
+`rocs:getEntity(instance: any, scope: any): Entity`

+Creates an Entity wrapper for this instance with the given scope.
+The scope can be any value that discriminates what is enacting this change (such as a menu or a weapon).

+Multiple Entities for the same instance can exist at once, so do not rely on receiving the same object when given the same parameters.

 ## `registerComponent`
 `rocs:registerComponent(definition: dictionary): definition`